 - Techniques and suggestions for assistive devices

-- Custom-made orthotics to help protect your hand after a surgery, immobilize it, correct an injury or deformity, etc.
+- Splints and custom-made orthotics to help protect your hand after a surgery, immobilize it, correct an injury or deformity, etc.

 - Pain management